Probing $NN\Omega_{ccc}$ three-body systems with the modern QCD $N\Omega_{ccc}$ interaction: Conclusions and outlook

-Recent developments of interactions with physical quark masses in the charm sector based on lattice QCD, together with the findings for the d-$\Omega_{ccc}$ system, are believed to advance the understanding of heavy-baryon interactions and may motivate experimental searches.
+Recent developments of interactions with physical quark masses in the charm sector based on lattice QCD, together with our results for the d-$\Omega_{ccc}$ system, are believed to advance the understanding of heavy-baryon interactions and may motivate experimental searches.

+Our complex scaling analysis suggests that the three-body states bound at large \(\gamma\) likely become virtual states rather than resonances at the physical value, analogous to certain Efimov states in atomic physics that cross the two-body threshold~\cite{naidon2017}.
+The complex scaling method provides indirect evidence for this interpretation which is not accessible through coupling constant variation alone.

 Furthermore, as discussed in Ref.~\cite{PhysRevX.14.031051}, the three-body interaction model results, such as those in~\cite{PhysRevC.108.064002}, are viewed as providing a more complete and apparently more precise description of ALICE data.
 Consequently, future femtoscopic studies in high-energy collisions may unveil the existence of these states.
 It is hoped that our theoretical studies will aid in the design of experiments where these lattice QCD–based predictions can be tested.